 And since the frame/body is well-built, there isn’t any notable flex present on the keyboard – although there is on the wrist rest since its body is made of plastic.

 The shiny GALAX branding was placed in the right position, beside the Num Lock, Caps Lock, Scroll Lock and Gaming Mode light indicators, and both the right and left sides of the keyboard has the Hall of Fame logo etched on it.
 There is also one GALAX logo on the detachable wrist rest, if you aren’t tired of seeing it on your precious keyboard.

 On the bottom part, there’s no cable routing holes like what we’ve said before.
 The keyboard has rubber pads to prevent surface slipping, as well as on their risers so that even if used, surface slipping would be minimized – even the detachable wrist rest itself, sports six (6) rubber pads that helps the keyboard to maintain its position on the surface / table.

-Switches and Miscellaneous
+Switches and Other Features

 Unlike blue switches, these switches don’t have the clicky sound that informs you if you actuate the key or made a keypress.